 The department encourages interdisciplinary approaches and special majors.
 Students interested in more than one literature are encouraged to consider a major in comparative literature .
 Students should also take note of the related major in Linguistics and Languages or special major with Educational Studies.

-In collaboration with Educational Studies, the department offers teacher certification in modern languages (French, German, and Spanish) through a program approved by the Commonwealth of Pennsylvania.
+In collaboration with Educational Studies, the department offers teacher certification in modern languages (French and German) through a program approved by the Commonwealth of Pennsylvania.